tml3nr/RuneOS-1/README.md

 		- Format: `ext4`
 		- Label: `ROOT`
 	- With existing data:
+		- No need to change format of existing partition
 		- Resize and create a new 4GB partition
 		- Format: `ext4`
 		- Label: `ROOT`